FHSLTW/gno/docs/resources/gnoland-whitepaper.md

  * The AI bubble will collapse when people demand reparations and justice for the explosion of fraud enabled by AI API providers.

- * The dollar and most fiat currencies will hyperinflate and collapse by 2030.
+ * The dollar and most fiat currencies will hyperinflate by end of 2027.

  * Silver will temporarily replace gold and the dollar as the primary store of value and become once again the primary means of exchange; local crypto